T

 bar

-A historic dance hall and restaurant in Mitte, offering a unique atmosphere that blends old-world charm with a lively bar scene.
-It's a great spot for drinks and experiencing Berlin's social life.
+A historic dance hall offering a unique atmosphere with its rustic charm and occasional live music.
+It's a popular spot for drinks and a step back in time.

 1. Morning